-2. The second part of the question would appear to be addressed only to the federal states and highly decentralised unitary states, rather than the rest.
+2. The second part of the question would appear to be addressed only to the federal states and highly decentralised unitary states.

-As explained above, it is the federal or central governments that participate in decisionmaking and law-making within the European institutions.
+As explained above, it is the federal or central governments that participate in decision-making and law-making within the European institutions.
 In the case of a federal government, and where the matter concerned is the responsibility of a federate entity, a ministerial-level representative of that entity may take part in the process, but will do so as a representative of the member state.